-How many times have you been dragged into your superior’s office for an update on when their favorite project will be done?
-You’d go ahead explaining that you don’t have the data on hand, and if given a few hours you may be able to provide an answer.
-You can save those few hours and use a Cumulative Flow Diagram for just that - it will provide the answer for you, in an objective and all-inclusive way, as it accumulates all of a project’s tasks and clearly shows tendencies for their completion.
-Send the CFD directly to your boss, or simply have it available online for the management, team, and stakeholders to pull information from for themselves, at any time.
+How many times have you been called to your supervisor’s office to give an update on their favorite project?
+You’ve explained that the data wasn’t on hand, and if given a few hours, you may be able to provide an answer.
+You can save those few hours and use a Cumulative Flow Diagram for just that - it will answer the question for you in an objective and all-inclusive way, as it accumulates all the project tasks and clearly shows tendencies for their completion.
+Send the CFD directly to your boss, or have it available online for the management, team, and stakeholders to pull information from for themselves, at any time.

 A CFD layout

 The diagram shows data in an area graph, displaying the total volume of work for any of the process stages.
-If you have 4 stages: to do, in progress, in review, and done, then your CFD will have four areas.
+If you have four columns: to do, in progress, in review, and done, then your CFD will have four areas.
 The x-axis represents the elapsed time, while the y-axis holds the number of work items.

-Jumps and flat lines on the Cumulative Flow Diagram instantly show you where any constraints, bottlenecks or lack of any activity are present, while smoothly rising lines suggest constant progress, and ensure your ability to accurately predict when work will be completed.
+Jumps and flat lines on the Cumulative Flow Diagram instantly show you where any bottlenecks or lack of activity are present.
+Meanwhile, smoothly rising lines stand for continuous progress, ensuring an accurate prediction of the project’s completion date.